gengit/FRAMA/README.md

 * `Trinity, GENSCAN, Genblasta, RepeatMasker, TGICL`
 * R-packages: `gridExtra, annotate, GO, KEGG.db`

-## Automatic Installation
+## Automatic Installation of external software

-On 64bit platforms, `install.sh` attempts to download and install (as non-root) missing software packages in very naive way.
+On 64bit platforms, `SETUP` attempts to download and install (as non-root) missing software packages in very naive way.
 This might fail due to different/missing library/compiler versions on your system.
-Required additional prerequesites for `install.sh` include but are not limited to:
+Required additional prerequesites for `SETUP` include but are not limited to:

     cmake
     zlib >= 1 (zlib1g-dev)